 Prof Tan is a passionate and award-winning educator.
 He was a pioneer architect of the current academic system in NUS, and has seeded many initiatives such as the Special Programme in Science, University Scholars Programme, University Town Residential College Programme, Grade-free Year, and Technology-enhanced Education.
 He was recognised with the University Teaching Award for Innovative Teaching in 1998, and was President of the Singapore Mathematical Society (2001 to 2005) as well as the South East Asian Mathematical Society (2004 to 2005).

 Prof Tan sits on the International Advisory Council of the Southern University of Science and Technology in China.
-He is on the boards of the Agency for Science, Technology and Research (A*STAR); Defence Science & Technology Agency (DSTA), Ministry of Defence; Bizlink Centre, a social enterprise; and NUS High School of Mathematics and Science.
-He is also a past board member of Defence Science Organisation (DSO) Laboratories, National Institute of Education, and Infocomm Development Authority of Singapore.
+He is a member of Singapore’s Future Economy Council, which is tasked with driving the growth and transformation of the country’s future economy.
+Prof Tan is on the boards of the Agency for Science, Technology and Research (A*STAR); National Research Foundation; and NUS High School of Mathematics and Science.
+He is a past board member of the Defence Science Organisation (DSO) Laboratories, National Institute of Education, and Infocomm Development Authority of Singapore.